A Brief History: Summarized from

 bonanza veins in the Bodie Mine, followed by the discovery

-reporting, everybody believed that Bodie's ore sprang from
+everybody believed that Bodie's ore sprang from a colossal

-a colossal vein, similar to the Comstock's Big Bonanza.
+vein, similar to the Comstock's Big Bonanza.
+This lode,

-This lode, experts theorized, stretched two miles from Bodie
+experts theorized, stretched two miles from Bodie Bluff,

-Bluff, passed through High Peak and Silver Hill, then pinched
+passed through High Peak and Silver Hill, then pinched out

-out somewhere below Queen Bee Hill.
-Although most Bodie
+somewhere below Queen Bee Hill.
+Although most Bodie mines

-mines had yet to produce profitable ore, investors from
+had yet to produce profitable ore, investors from San Francisco

-San Francisco to New York City poured money into companies
+to New York City poured money into companies that spent

-that spent with abandon to reach greater depths.
-By late
+with abandon to reach greater depths.
+By late 1878, twenty-two

-machinery to bring riches to the surface, and the booming
+to bring riches to the surface, and the booming town's startup

 The Syndicate mill crushed 1,000 tons of bonanza ore